-6 Steps to making a Better Online Dating ProfileWritten by Kirk, Thursday, March 11th, 2010 in Dating Columns, Sex & Dating
+6 Steps to making a Better Online Dating ProfileWritten by Anonymous, Thursday, March 11th, 2010 in Dating Columns, Sex & Dating

 I have covered online dating profile creation before for a very big reason: many guys now utilize such services for dating.
 It’s certainly nothing to be embarrassed about- a surprising percentage of adults now use online dating services of various import to find love, and it’s shaping up to be the new face of dating in a big way.
 Because of this, crafting an attractive profile is paramount- so here are 6 ways to fundamentally improve your profile and, implicitly, your chances of getting a date in the future.

 1 – Have good pictures, improve them whenever possible

 I cannot stress this topic enough: have good pictures and make damn sure they are recent, interesting, and flattering.
 At least one of these pictures should be a good facial shot, and at least one of these shots should be a not-too-blatant shot of your body.
 Both of these are absolutely essential.